False

 product claims benefits that industry would snap up if the benefits were

 real.
-(No car manufacturer includes a tin catalyst in their vehicle fuel
+(No car manufacturer includes a tin combustion catalyst in their vehicle fuel

 lines.)